MothScientist/pylua-redis-fusion/README.md

 [![Dependabot Updates](https://github.com/MothScientist/pylua-redis-fusion/actions/workflows/dependabot/dependabot-updates/badge.svg)](https://github.com/MothScientist/pylua-redis-fusion/actions/workflows/dependabot/dependabot-updates)

 #### <span style="color: aqua;">__3.11 =< Python version <= 3.13__</span>
-#### The library is very limited in functions compared to [redis-py](https://github.com/redis/redis-py), but has a wide functionality if you need a minimal set of commands to work with the database.
+The library is quite limited in functionality compared to [redis-py](https://github.com/redis/redis-py), but it offers extensive functionality if you need a minimal set of commands for working with a database.
+If you need additional functionality, use the **redis_py()** function, which returns an object from the original library.
 ## <span style="color: white;">Install</span>

 `pip install pyluaredis`</br></br>